octopols/Multiple-Overlapping-Object-Detection/README.md

-# Multiple Object Detection using Pre-Trained Model in TensorFlow.js
+# Multiple Overlapping Object Detection

 This project demonstrates the usage of a pre-trained model in TensorFlow.js for performing multiple (overlapping) object detection in images.
 It utilizes the COCO-SSD model to recognize objects and their positions with high accuracy.